-Learn how to measure groundwater levels in your own bore to become aware of water level patterns and identify any bore capacity or maintenance issues.
+Learn how to measure groundwater levels in your own bore and identify any bore capacity or maintenance issues.
 The Queensland Government's Groundwater Net program can teach you how.

 For more information

 1300 548 021 | enquiries@cqld.org.au | cqld.org.au